CartoDB/documentation/app/content/spatial-extension-bq/tiler/guides.md

 Tilesets can be used as data layers with many web mapping libraries.
 Take a look at the **Development tools** section in our [documentation](https://docs.carto.com) to learn about different options.

-For quick sharing and publishing on the web, use the options from the _Share_ menu in Map Viewer. s
+For quick sharing and publishing on the web, use the options from the _Share_ menu in Map Viewer.

 Clicking on _Publish_ will grant permission in BigQuery to the CARTO Maps API service account, to it can directly fetch and serve the map tiles.
 Use the _Unpublish_ toggle to revoke the access.